FINTLabs/fint-coding-guidelines/README.md

 A class should have a single responsibility.
 It should have a single reason to change.

-Methods should do "one thing".
+Methods should do _one thing_.
 Try to keep all logic in a method on the same level of abstraction.

-It is difficult to set a number of lines that is too much for a class/method, but we use these guidelines:
+**It is difficult to set a number of lines that is too much for a class/method, but we use these guidelines:**
 1. Is the method tens of lines long, perhaps it is working on multiple levels of abstraction?
 2. Is the class hundreds of lines long, perhaps the class has more than one responsibilty?
 3. Is the class name very generic?
 The class is most likely dealing with multiple responsibilities.